-Conclusion: According to the results of the present study, the knowledge of pre-hospital emergency personnel was in moderate condition, so that needs some planning to reach the desirable condition.
-The years of service have increased knowledge due to increased work experience.
-In general, knowledge is an influential factor in a person's performance.
+Conclusion: According to the results of the present study, the knowledge of pre-hospital emergency personnel was in moderate level and needs educational programs to reach the optimum level.

 Keywords: Knowledge, Pre-hospital, Endotracheal tube

 Introduction

 Pre-hospital emergency is an important part of the health care system and the most important health sector worldwide (1), and its main purpose is to provide satisfaction in the shortest possible time and in accordance with world standards, in such a way that the time between first call and site of the accident and the bedside of the patient are eight minutes in urban areas and 15 minutes in suburban areas (2-4).